Ultimate Guide

 TalentLMS is an easy to use and easy to understand LMS that is perfect for creating basic eLearning content.
 You can start with a “forever-free” account, but once you add on additional features the cost is at the higher end when compared to other LMS in this list.
 One thing to note is that certification and reporting features get a bad wrap in Capterra reviews.

 And that’s a wrap!
-We’ve covered everything from how to create a course to sell, ideas for budget-friendly marketing campaigns, to tools and software.
-We hope you’ve found value in this Ultimate Guide to Course Marketing for Training Providers.
+We’ve covered everything from the best ways to market your training program, ideas for budget-friendly campaigns, to tools and software.
+We hope you’ve found value in this Ultimate Guide!

 Start a 14 day free trial